-3. References Cited (two-page maximum)
+3. References Cited (one-page maximum)

-• Provide a list of references cited in the proposal.

-4. Biographical Sketches (three-page maximum per person)

-- Provide a biographical sketch for the PI(s) and any essential project personnel. - Proposers may use any format they choose.
+- Provide a list of references cited in the proposal. - 4.
+Biographical Sketches (three-page maximum per person) - Provide a biographical sketch for the PI and any essential project personnel. - Proposers may use any format they choose.
 However, the same format should be used for all project personnel regardless of the format chosen.
-Proposers may use: - o The template available here. - o An agency-specific format (e.g., NIH, NSF, or USDA). - o Another format.
+Proposers may use: - o The template available here. - o An agency-specific format (e.g., NIH, NSF, or USDA). - Another format.

-- 5. Current and Pending Support (no page limit) - Provide a listing of current and pending support (internal and external) for the PI(s) and any essential project personnel. - Proposers may use any format they choose.
+5. Current and Pending Support (no page limit)

+- Provide a listing of current and pending support (internal and external) for the PI and any essential project personnel. - Proposers may use any format they choose.
 However, the same format should be used for all project personnel regardless of the format chosen.
-Proposers may use: - o The template available here. - o An agency-specific format (e.g., NSF or USDA). - o Another format. - Regardless of the format chosen, the listings of current and pending support should include, at a minimum, the project title, total awarded/requested amount, funding period, funding agency, and percent effort or person months dedicated to each project. - 6.
-Budget and Budget Justification (two-page maximum for budget; two-page maximum for justification) - Provide a detailed budget (Excel or Word document) and budget justification for up to \$150,000. - See Budget Guidelines below for information on allowable and unallowable costs. - Applicants should provide strong rationale in the budget justification about how the funds will be used to carry out the proposed project. - Proposers may wish to consider and make use of the budget template and budget justification samples curated by the Office of Sponsored Programs on its Proposal Preparation Resources webpage. - 7.
-Letters of Commitment (if applicable; one-page maximum per letter) - Up to three letters of commitment from partners engaging in or supporting the project in ways that are essential to its completion may be submitted.
-Letters are not required and should only be included when appropriate to demonstrate a partner's commitment to the project. - Letters should be limited to stating the partner's commitment to participating in the project as detailed in the proposal and must not be used to circumvent proposal page length requirements.
+Proposers may use: - o The template available here.

+- o An agency-specific format (e.g., NSF or USDA). - Another format. - Regardless of the format chosen, the listings of current and pending support should include, at a minimum, the project title, total awarded/requested amount, funding period, funding agency, and percent effort or person months dedicated to each project. - 6.
+Budget and Budget Justification (one-page maximum for budget; one-page maximum for justification) - Provide a detailed budget (Excel or Word document) and budget justification for up to \$15,000. - See Budget Guidelines below for information on allowable and unallowable costs. - Applicants should provide strong rationale in the budget justification about how the funds will be used to carry out the proposed project. - If the PI received a start-up package in the last three years, include a brief section in the budget justification that outlines the need for funds relative to the availability of funding from the start-up. - Proposers may wish to consider and make use of the budget template and budget justification samples curated by the Office of Sponsored Programs on its Proposal Preparation Resources webpage.